 If the dough is warm (plus 24C (75F)) you can pop it back in the bowl and cool in the fridge for 5-10 minutes, before the final stage.

 Faster kneading techniques

-Once we have kneaded the dough gently we move on to a more aggressive motion.
+Once we have kneaded gently we move on to a more aggressive motion.
 Using one of the following approaches to work the hydrated flour will rapidly build strength in the gluten network.